-Turkey’s great and all, but Thanksgiving sides are the crown jewel on the table.
-And you absolutely HAVE to make this cornbread stuffing part of your feast!
+Thanksgiving turkey is great and all, but Thanksgiving side dishes are the crown jewel on the table!
+And you absolutely have to make this cornbread stuffing part of your feast.

 - 1 cup (120g) cornmeal